hohastudios/JC2432W328C/README.md

 ### 3. Capacitive Touch
 This test also uses the LovyanGFX library to interact with the CST820 Capacitive Touchscreen Driver and as you touch will draw circles on the screen.

+### 4. LVGL UI Library - Button and Slider
+This test shows how to incorporate [LVGL Version 9](https://docs.lvgl.io/master/examples.html) button and slider as a starting point for building out your user interfaces.